 Tokyo pops up on a lot of my lists because I absolutely love the place and think everyone should visit.
 Tokyo is great for couples because it’s pretty much a big kids playground.
 You can spend the day smacking home runs at the Oslo Batting Cage, then pump up at the jam at Karaoke for 2 hours while they bring you beers and snacks.
 Presumably to keep you hydrated and energised.
 Gotta keep those energy levels up when you’re dropping sick rhymes.

 Tokyo is open all hours of the night too, so you can stay up late and go to crazy bars where they serve you amazing cocktails.
 You can play arcade games with Japanese businessmen in suits or you can go to Takashimaya, grab takeaway food and head to Yoyogi Park on a Sunday for a picnic you’ll never forget.
-Visit Cat Cafe’s, Rabbit Cafe’s and all other manner of wonderful, themed restaurants.
+Visit a Cat Cafe, Dog Cafe and all other manner of wonderful, themed restaurants.
 I loved visiting Tokyo with Matt because we were always laughing!
 We had so much fun there and for me, fun is the most important part of any holiday.

 We visited the Greek Islands as part of our big Europe and America trip in 2012.
 Our trip took us to Corfu, but I had visited Mykonos before and it would also be a great place to go as a couple.
 The Greek Islands are an ideal destination for couples for a few reasons.
 Firstly, it’s so beautiful there that you can’t help but feel really happy and grateful to be there, which sets you up for making the most of your time together and having a lot of fun.

-You’ll find some of the most beautiful beaches you’ve ever seen and you can hire a 4×4 to explore the islands by yourself, if you like.
-Whizzing around on the back of a 4×4, clinging onto your sweetie, wind in your hair… that’s what life is all about.
+You’ll find some of the most beautiful beaches you’ve ever seen and you can hire a 4×4 to explore the islands by yourself if you like.
+Whizzing around on the back of a 4×4, clinging to your sweetie, wind in your hair… that’s what life is all about.
 Moments of freedom like those stick with you forever.

 Both Wanaka and Queenstown are playgrounds for adults.
 If you love to have fun, either of these places in New Zealand’s south island, are the spot to visit.
 They’re great because there are so many adventure activities to get your heart pumping.
 You can take a ride in the Shotover Jet, throw yourselves off the bungee, go for a scenic helicopter flight to a glacier, do loop-de-loops in a vintage Tiger Moth or go skeet shooting!
 The opportunities to have fun are endless.

 Once you’ve worn yourselves out, you get to feast on the amazing food and wine New Zealand has to offer.
-From the beautiful fresh produce to locally farmed live stock and award-winning world-class wines.
-What’s also great about this part of the world is there are some really gorgeous accomodation options too, so if you have a little extra cash to splash you can set yourself up in some really nice accommodation and bliss out for a week.
+From the beautiful fresh produce to locally farmed livestock and award-winning world-class wines.
+What’s also great about this part of the world is there are some really gorgeous accommodation options too, so if you have a little extra cash to splash you can set yourself up in some really nice accommodation and bliss out for a week.